Colburn School: History

-In 1985, the school received a significant endowment from Colburn and was subsequently renamed in his honor.
-The school moved from its original location near the USC campus to its current location in downtown Los Angeles in 1998.
-Five years later, the Colburn Conservatory of Music was established to provide tertiary music education with an all-scholarship model.
+The school received a significant endowment from Colburn in 1985 and was renamed in his honor.
+It moved to downtown Los Angeles in 1998.
+In 2003, the Colburn Conservatory of Music was established to provide tertiary music education with an all-scholarship model.
 In 2008, the Colburn Dance Institute was renamed the Trudl Zipper Dance Institute after a large anonymous donation in her memory.
-In 2010, the school opened the Colburn Music Academy, a highly selective program for young pre-collegiate musicians.
+In 2010, the school opened the Colburn Music Academy, a program for young pre-collegiate musicians.
 In 2014, the Colburn Dance Academy launched as the pre-professional ballet program of the Trudl Zipper Dance Institute.
-Former New York City Ballet principal dancer Jenifer Ringer was appointed as dean and Benjamin Millepied was made artistic advisor.
-The same year, pianist Jean-Yves Thibaudet became the school's first Artist-in-Residence.
+Former New York City Ballet principal dancer Jenifer Ringer was appointed dean and Benjamin Millepied was named artistic advisor.
+Also in 2014, pianist Jean-Yves Thibaudet became the school's first artist-in-residence.

-In 2019, the Colburn School established the Negaunee Conducting Program and appointed conductor and composer, Esa-Pekka Salonen to lead it.
+In 2019, the Colburn School established the Negaunee Conducting Program and appointed Esa-Pekka Salonen, a Finnish conductor and composer, to lead it.
 In 2024, the Negaunee Foundation made a $16.6 million donation in perpetuity to endow the program.

 Programs

-The Conservatory of Music provides tertiary level degree programs to students.
-Currently, degrees offered are Bachelor of Music, Master of Music, Performance Diploma, Artist Diploma and Professional Studies Certificate.
-All students receive full scholarship including housing and stipends.
+The Conservatory of Music provides tertiary-level degree programs to students.
+Degrees offered are Bachelor of Music, Master of Music, Performance Diploma, Artist Diploma, and Professional Studies Certificate.
+All students receive a full scholarship, including housing and stipends.
 The Dean of the Conservatory is Lee Cioppa.
 The Conservatory is also home to the Negaunee Conducting Program.
-Led by Esa-Pekka Salonen, the program offers either undergraduate or graduate conducting diplomas.
-In addition to working with various ensembles within the school, fellows join the conducting staff at the San Francisco Symphony and serve as assistant conductors to Salonen for his international engagements.
+Led by Salonen, the program offers undergraduate and graduate conducting diplomas.
+In addition to working with various school ensembles, fellows join the conducting staff at the San Francisco Symphony and serve as assistant conductors to Salonen for his international engagements.

-The Music Academy is the Colburn School's pre-collegiate division and teaches gifted students between the ages of 14 and 18.
-The program's curriculum includes music theory, ear training, music history and chamber music.

-The Community School of Performing Arts serves all ages through to 18 and offers classes for piano, strings, woodwinds, brass, percussion, jazz, voice and choir, ensembles, and drama among other disciplines.
-The Dean of the Community School is Susan Cook.

-The Dance Academy is the flagship program of the Trudl Zipper Dance Institute and is designed to prepare dancers between the ages of 14 and 19 for professional careers.
-The curriculum has a focus on classical ballet while also providing instruction for other styles.
-The Dean of the Dance Academy is Margaret Tracey.
+The Music Academy is the Colburn School's pre-collegiate division and teaches students aged 14 to 18.
+Its curriculum includes music theory, ear training, music history, and chamber music.
+The Community School of Performing Arts serves children under 18 and offers classes in piano, strings, woodwinds, brass, percussion, jazz, voice and choir, ensembles, and drama, among other disciplines.
+Its dean is Susan Cook.
+The Dance Academy is the Trudl Zipper Dance Institute's flagship program and is designed to prepare dancers aged 14 to 19 for professional careers.
+The curriculum focuses on classical ballet while also providing instruction in other styles.
+The dance academy's dean is Margaret Tracey.

 Admission

 Admission to the Colburn Conservatory of Music is highly competitive.
-In an unidentified year, 26 were accepted from 500 applicants for a 5% acceptance rate.
-Approximately 120 students attend the Conservatory of Music and more than 1,700 are enrolled in classes at the Community School of Performing Arts.
-Around 50 students study at the Music Academy and 25 in the Dance Academy.
+In an unidentified year, 26 out of 500 applicants were accepted, a 5% acceptance rate.
+About 120 students attend the Conservatory of Music and more than 1,700 take classes at the Community School of Performing Arts.
+About 50 students study at the Music Academy and 25 at the Dance Academy.